The Problem with Plaque

 If the tartar is not removed entirely, it will continually build up leading to gingivitis which is inflammation of the gums that causes redness, swelling and bleeding in your pet’s mouth.
 This is the mildest form of gum disease and the good news is this level can be reversed with regular brushing at home and regular COHATs under anesthesia.

 Dental disease is a common problem in cats and dogs, but can often be prevented with a home dental care regimen.
 Without proper dental care, plaque that forms on the teeth from food particles hardens and forms tartar.
-This tartar also contains bacteria that migrates between the teeth and gums causing gingivitis, infection, pain, and eventually tooth loss.
+This tartar also contains bacteria that migrates between the teeth and gums causing gingivitis, infection, pain, periodontal disease, and eventually tooth loss.
 When dental disease is left untreated, bacteria entering the bloodstream through the gums can have damaging effects on the heart, liver and kidneys.
 The best treatment for dental disease is preventative: regular home care, dental exams and cleanings with your Veterinarian as needed.